Double Robust Variance Estimation with Parametric Working Models: Simulation Study

-In the $\sigma=200$ scenarios, the empirical sandwich variance estimator performance was similar to the $\sigma=400$ scenario, but the performance of the influence function based variance estimator varied (Tables 5-6 and Figures 4-5).
-Specifically, when the propensity model was misspecified but the outcome model was correctly specified, the influence function based variance estimator demonstrated minimal empirical bias, resulting in SERs close to one.
+The empirical sandwich variance and nonparametric bootstrap estimators both demonstrated the expected doubly robust variance property, but there was a notable difference in the performance of the estimators.
+The nonparametric bootstrap generally demonstrated more variation than the empirical sandwich estimator, as evidenced by increased spread and more extreme outliers in Figures \ref{fig:SimresVardiff} and \ref{fig:SimresVardiffNull}.

+Additional simulations were conducted with $\sigma \in \{200,600\}$, with a binary outcome, and with $n=2000$.
+Twelve scenarios were considered.
+Details and results of the additional scenarios are provided in Appendix C.

 In summary, the simulation study demonstrated the theoretical properties explained in Section \ref{sec:methods}.
-That is, the empirical sandwich variance estimator was consistent when at least one of the two nuisance models was correctly specified, and performed well in simulations.
-The influence function based variance estimator is not consistent under misspecification of either nuisance model.
-In line with expectations, the influence function based variance estimator was conservative when the outcome model was misspecified.
-For this data generating mechanism, it was anti-conservative when the propensity model was misspecified for $\sigma=400$ and exhibited minimal bias when $\sigma=200$.
+That is, the empirical sandwich variance estimator and the nonparametric bootstrap were empirically unbiased when at least one of the two working models was correctly specified.
+The influence function based variance estimator is not consistent under misspecification of either working model.
+The influence function based variance estimator was conservative when the outcome model was misspecified and was generally anti-conservative when the propensity model was misspecified.
+The magnitude and direction of bias under misspecified working models varied across simulation scenarios.